User GuideReleasing Music

 You can draft details before distribution is complete, but final registration is only available after the release has been successfully distributed to at least one store.

-For the full publishing workflow (drafting, validation, PRO/IPI details, and final registration), see Publishing with ONCE.
+For the full publishing workflow (chat collection, drafting, validation, PRO/IPI details, and final registration), see Publishing with ONCE.

 Add Royalty Splits